This Friday (27 September) the Information Hub will host an extra special community market bake sale to raise money for Macmillan Cancer Support.

 “Holding this event is a great way for people to catch up over a cup of tea or coffee whilst enjoying a sweet treat in a great space.
 We hope people will be able to come along to show support for this great cause.
 There will be tea, cake, coffee, market stalls, massage, a pop up nail salon as well as lots of information about what's going on in Thamesmead.”

-Last year, Peabody helped Macmillan raise over £26 million to help provide vital services that support people who are living or affected by cancer in the UK, and this year the housing association hopes to help them raise more.
+Last year, we helped Macmillan raise over £26 million to help provide vital services that support people who are living or affected by cancer in the UK, and this year we hope to help them raise more.